-- 1. Physicians may not receive payments in cash or cash equivalents from a commercial entity. - 2.
-Physicians may not receive gifts for their personal benefit. - 3.
-Gifts designed to influence clinical practice are always unacceptable.
-Promotional aids may be accepted provided that the gift is of minimal value and is not connected to any stipulation that the physician prescribes a certain medication, uses certain instruments or materials or refers patients to a certain facility. - 4.
-Cultural courtesy gifts may be received on an infrequent basis according to local standards if the gift is inexpensive and not related to the practice of medicine.
+- 4. To preserve the trust between patients and physicians, physicians should decline: - cash, cash equivalents and other gifts for personal benefit from a commercial entity - gifts designed to influence clinical practice, including direct prescription incentives. - 5.
+Physicians may accept: - Promotional aids provided that the gift is of minimal value and is not connected to any stipulation that the physician uses certain instruments, medications or materials or refers patients to a certain facility. - Cultural courtesy gifts on an infrequent basis according to local standards if the gift is of minimal value and not related to the practice of medicine.